-Led by Shared Health, the planning process includes clinical leaders from a variety of professional backgrounds and with experience working in many different health care settings throughout the province.
-These experts are bringing their diverse experience and perspectives to the planning process, gathering information and analyzing data compiled on the services, delivery and models of care used across the province as well as leading practices from other jurisdictions.
+Led by Shared Health, the planning process included clinical leaders from a variety of professional backgrounds and with experience working in many different health care settings throughout the province.
+These experts brought their diverse experience and perspectives to the planning process, gathering information and analyzing data compiled on the services, delivery and models of care used across the province as well as leading practices from other jurisdictions.

 Planning is aligned with principles that will support better patient care, fiscal affordability and sustainability of the quality of care offered now and in the future, as well as streamlined pathways and clear provider roles and responsibilities, equity of patient access and improved integration.

 Manitoba’s population of 1.3 million is geographically dispersed, with varied levels of population growth, an overall aging population and pockets of younger Manitobans particularly among the province’s Indigenous communities and in the north.

 Social determinants of health such as income, education and employment rates impact health outcomes and services planned and delivered via five regional health authorities (RHAs) each with varied disease prevalence and health status.

 A quarter of Manitoba’s population lives outside the province’s urban centres yet a significant percentage of Manitoba’s health-care providers work in urban settings while nearly all specialists are located in Winnipeg.